About this Marbella Area Guide

 The west of Marbella consists of attractive tree-lined boulevards flanked by some of the best apartments in Marbella centre.
 Amenities are excellent with a wide range of shops, sports facilities, health centres, banks and restaurants.

 Marbella West/ Golden Mile

 To the west of the Piruli tower and the Corte Inglés store lies the most exclusive area in Marbella, known as the Golden Mile for its succession of mansions and palace-like residences.
 Two of the most renowned hotels in Marbella – Marbella Club and Puente Romano, both 5-star GL and part of the Leading Hotels of the World – are also here.
-Michelin-starred chef Dani García runs two restaurants on the Golden Mile – Restaurante Dani García and BIBO.
+Triple Michelin-starred chef Dani García runs three restaurants on the Golden Mile – BIBO Dani García, Lobito del Mar and Leña Marbella.

 Also to the west of Marbella centre are the exclusive developments of Sierra Blanca, renowned for its stunning Mediterranean and mountain views, La Virginia, home to some of the loveliest townhouse properties in Marbella and the Buchinger fasting clinic.

 Numerous celebrities and royalty have homes in this area including the Saudi Royal Family (whose design is modelled on the White House), Baroness Thyssen, Simon Cowell and Lord Alan Sugar as well as several football personalities.

 Read more about this area in the Marbella Golden Mile area guide.